Fish Smithson: Washington Redskins

 After going undrafted in the 2017 NFL draft, Smithson signed with the Washington Redskins as an undrafted free agent.
 He was waived on September 2, 2017, during roster cutdowns.
-The following day, he was signed to the Redskins' practice squad.
-He was elevated to the active roster on December 19, 2017.
+The following day, Smithson was re-signed to the Redskins' practice squad.
+He was elevated to the active roster on December 19.

-On September 1, 2018, Smithson was waived for final roster cuts before the start of the 2018 season.
+On September 1, 2018, Smithson was waived by the Redskins as a part of final roster cuts before the start of the regular season.

 Arizona Cardinals

-On December 19, 2018, Smithson was signed to the Arizona Cardinals practice squad.
-He was released six days later.
+On December 19, 2018, Smithson was signed to the Arizona Cardinals' practice squad.
+He was released by Arizona on December 25.

 Los Angeles Chargers

-On January 3, 2019, Smithson was signed to the Los Angeles Chargers practice squad.
+On January 3, 2019, Smithson was signed to the Los Angeles Chargers' practice squad.

 Jacksonville Jaguars

-On July 25, 2019, Smithson signed with the Jacksonville Jaguars, but was waived on August 4.
+On July 25, 2019, Smithson signed with the Jacksonville Jaguars, but was waived by the team on August 4.

 Baltimore Ravens

 On August 27, 2019, Smithson signed with the Baltimore Ravens.
-He was placed on injured reserve on August 31, 2019, and was released on March 18, 2020.
+He was placed on injured reserve on August 31, and was eventually released by the team on March 18, 2020.